-If you are looking to build a business in India, Kolkata is a place you should consider with utmost importance.
-Once you have come up with a business idea and decided to start a business you will need to follow some procedures to register a company in India
+If you want to start a business in India, seriously consider Kolkata as a place.
+Once you have a business idea and decide to start, you will need to follow the Company Formation Procedure in India.